khoodehui/tp/docs/UserGuide.md

 Example: `start 2`

-Result: Starts a timer for the second project or task in the display list.
+Result: Starts a timer for the second project or task in the displayed list.

 #### Stopping a Timer for a Project: `stop`